-- Thesis Submission: Two weeks before the last day of classes of the student's graduating semester a copy of the completed thesis must be submitted to the advisor and the Research Coordinator.
+- Thesis Submission: One week before the last day of classes of the student's graduating semester a copy of the completed thesis must be submitted to the advisor and the Research Coordinator.
 This copy need not be on acid-free paper unless it will be the copy retained by the Department.

 The Oral Examination